Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Once-Daily Administration in Children Aged <12 Years and Weighing <40 kg

-During the TMC114-C228 trial, the researchers investigated once-daily dosing of darunavir for 2 weeks with PK evaluation in treatment-experienced children aged 3 years to <12 years as part of a substudy.
-After the conclusion of the substudy, the participants switched back to a twice-daily regimen.16,17 The DRV/r dose for once-daily use, which was based on PK simulation and which did not include a relative bioavailability factor, was darunavir 40 mg/kg coadministered with approximately 7 mg/kg of ritonavir for children weighing <15 kg, and DRV/r 600 mg/100 mg once daily for children weighing ≥15 kg.16,17 The PK data obtained from 10 children aged 3 years to 6 years in this substudy (see Table C) were included as part of the population PK modeling and simulation that was used to determine the FDA-approved dose for once-daily DRV/r in children aged 3 years to <12 years.
+During the TMC114-C228 trial, the researchers investigated once-daily dosing of DRV for 2 weeks; DRV PKs were evaluated in treatment-experienced children aged 3 years to <12 years as part of a substudy.
+After the conclusion of the substudy, the participants switched back to a twice-daily regimen.17,18 The DRV/r dose for once-daily use, which was based on PK simulation and which did not include a relative bioavailability factor, was DRV 40 mg/kg coadministered with approximately 7 mg/kg of RTV for children weighing <15 kg, and DRV/r 600 mg/100 mg once daily for children weighing ≥15 kg.17,18 The PK data obtained from 10 children aged 3 to 6 years in this substudy (see Table C) were included as part of the population PK modeling and simulation that was used to determine the FDA-approved dose for once-daily DRV/r in children aged 3 years to <12 years.

-In a small study in which DRV/r was administered once daily to 12 treatment-experienced children aged 6 years to 12 years,9 the geometric mean AUC0-24h achieved was below the study target of 80% of the value seen in adults (63.1 mg*h/L vs. 71.8 mg*h/L).
+In a small study in which DRV/r was administered once daily to 12 treatment-experienced children aged 6 to 12 years,9 the geometric mean AUC0-24h achieved was below the study target of 80% of the value seen in adults (63.1 mg·h/L vs. 71.8 mg·h/L).
 Trough values exceeded the plasma concentration that is recommended for treatment-experienced patients (0.55 mg/L).
-Despite the FDA dosing guidelines, and because of the small set of data used for modeling and the limited amount of data on once-daily DRV/r in children aged <12 years, the Panel generally recommends dosing DRV/r twice daily in children aged ≥3 years to <12 years.
+Despite the FDA dosing guidelines, the Panel generally recommends dosing DRV/r twice daily in children aged ≥3 years to <12 years.
+The Panel makes this recommendation because of the small set of data used for once-daily DRV/r PK modeling and the limited amount of data on the use of once-daily DRV/r in children aged <12 years.

 |DRV C0h geometric mean, ng/mL (SD)||3,029 (1,715)||2,027 (1,168)|